George Daniel: The 1975

+In May 2016, Daniel broke his shoulder after slipping off their tour bus.
+He was temporarily replaced by the Japanese House's drummer Freddy Sheed, whom he later congratulated for learning their entire set in less than 24 hours.
+The band toured their Music for Cars tour between 2018 and March 2020, when the COVID-19 pandemic ended it early.
+Daniel spent lockdown practicing his DJing skills.

 The 1975's fifth album was delayed by the band hitting a wall as a result of Daniel's depression and Healy's breakup with FKA Twigs.
 The band resumed touring in March 2022 and later mounted the At Their Very Best and Still...
 At Their Very Best tours; Daniel spent post-pandemic 1975 afterparties deejaying.
 After a gig at Finsbury Park, which took place on 2 July 2023 and saw Healy apologise for multiple personal indiscretions, Dirty Hit's general manager suggested mounting a Dirty Hit club night, prompting a suggestion that the label launch an imprint.
 At the time, Charli XCX's managers had just began managing Kelly Lee Owens, who Daniel had been wanting to collaborate with for some years.
 Later that month, comments made by Healy at Malaysia's Good Vibes Festival got the festival cancelled two days early, prompting its organiser to sue the band's individual members for restitution.
 Healy later stated in a September 2023 concert in Sacramento that the band would go on "indefinite hiatus" after finishing their booked run of concerts; at the time, their last scheduled gig was in March 2024.